Skip to content

 PyTorch and launching a Jupyter notebook for GPU usage

-For a complete guide on how to launch Jupyter on CREATE HPC, then please refer to our guide document here.
-To create a conda environment for installing Jupyter lab:
+For a complete guide on how to launch Jupyter on CREATE HPC, please refer to our guide document here.
+The process requires a python environment with the jupyterlab package installed.
+You can simply combine it with any of the installations above, by installing jupyterlab into the torch-env environment:

 1